JussaMouse/mlx-box/frontend/README.md

     ./install-service.sh
     ```

-The script will handle copying the files to `/Users/env/server/frontend`, creating a `launchd` service, and starting it.
+The script will handle copying the files to your project directory's `frontend`, creating a `launchd` service, and starting it.
 The frontend will then be available at `http://localhost:8000`.